feed4love/basic_bank/README.md

 • MongoDBConfig the main class to configure the connection to MongoDB Cluster.

-• SimpleBankRequestMappings where will be mounted the restful endpoints.
+• SimpleBankRequestMappings where the restful endpoints will mount before the servlet conetxt path.

 # Configuration parameters
-The file application.properties has the next list of configurable parameters:
+File application.properties has the next list of configurable parameters:

+• server.servlet.context-path is the main mount point for the endpoints

 • server.port is by default to 8080